List of guitar tunings: Dropped

-Three and one half steps down from standard Drop A. Used by Meshuggah on the song "Obsidian" during the original recording of Nothing (D-A-D-G-c-f-a).
-Also used by Black Tongue, Northlane on "Eclipse" and "Dark Solitaire" (D-G-D-G-C-E-A), Spiritbox on "Yellowjacket" and Invent, Animate on their song "Elysium" from their album "Heavener".
+Three and one half steps down from standard Drop A. Used by Black Tongue, Northlane on "Eclipse" and "Dark Solitaire" (D-G-D-G-C-E-A), Spiritbox on "Yellowjacket" and Invent, Animate on their song "Elysium" from their album "Heavener", and Meshuggah on the song "Obsidian" from the original recording of Nothing (D-A-D-G-c-f-a).